-Describe the district's procedures for tracking students' removals to an IAES to ensure that the 45 school-day limit is maintained.
+Describe the district's procedures for tracking students' removals to an IAES to ensure that the forty-five (45) school-day limit is maintained.

-The ESE discipline specialist monitors the initiation/duration dates on the IEP and has an electronic filing system to ensure the 45 school days are not exceeded.
-An interim IEP meeting is held before the duration date.
+• • i electronic filing system to ensure the 45 school days are not exceeded.
+An interim IEP meeting g is held before the dura ation date.